-Arthur smiled with a mischievous twinkle and picked up the demijohn of Old Leery.
+Arthur smiled a mischievous twinkle and picked up the demijohn of Old Leery.

-Danny deftly rolled a new stick and lit it.
+Danny rolled a new stick and lit it.
 The end flared for a moment, lighting up the space under the awning.
-He took a toke to test it out, then passed it to Arthur.
+He took a toke to test it, then passed it to Arthur.

 “I'm not sure it's a good idea to mix this with all that cider.
 It could have repercussions.”